Kel-Kan/insurance-analytics-portfolio/README.md

   - **Claim cost by incident type:** Single vehicle and multi-vehicle collisions together represent over 99% of total claims cost ($25.9M and $25.8M respectively).
 Vehicle theft and parked car incidents are negligible by comparison.
   - **Combined finding:** Single vehicle collisions are the highest priority risk segment across three independent dimensions; highest fraud rate (29%, Week 1), highest total claims cost ($25.9M), and highest average claim amount when severity is major ($65,965).
 Recommend prioritizing this segment  for fraud investigation, documentation requirements, and pricing review.

+## Week 4
+### Project 2
+- Risk tier is the dominant pricing driver — a Very High risk customer pays 5x more than Low risk regardless of region
+- Age nearly triples premiums for healthy non-smokers but adds only 24% for obese smokers — behavioral factors overshadow demographic ones at high risk levels
+- Recommendation: insurers should weight smoking status and BMI heavily in underwriting models; age alone is insufficient as a pricing signal for high-risk segments